Here is our selection of the top 16 tourist attractions in Ecuador.

 The Amazon Rainforest

-The Ecuadorian Amazon Rainforest ranks as the most wildlife-rich area on Earth and contains an astounding number of animals and plants.
-Rare for the northern Amazon, in Ecuador you can also see some clay licks where flocks of colorful parrots visit muddy banks for the nutrient and salt rich clays.
+The Ecuadorian Amazon Rainforest ranks as the most wildlife-rich area on Earth.
+And it contains an astounding number of animals and plants.
+Rare for the northern Amazon, in Ecuador you can also see some clay licks.
+This is where flocks of colorful parrots visit muddy banks for the nutrient and salt-rich clays.

-From excellent rainforest lodges or Amazon River cruises, you will head out with your professional guide to spot the many different species, such as several different monkeys, colorful birds, fascinating reptiles, and a diversity of delicate frogs.
+From excellent rainforest lodges or Amazon River cruises, you will head out with your professional guide to spot the many different species.
+See several different monkeys, colorful birds, fascinating reptiles, and a diversity of delicate frogs.
 The monkeys you’re likely to find on Ecuador Amazon tours include squirrel monkeys, capuchins, howler monkeys, sakis and titi monkeys.

 The main protected areas in Ecuador’s Amazon Rainforest are the Yasuni National Park and the Cuyabeno Reserve.
 These areas contains a fantastic amount of wildlife and there are rainforest corridors linking the rainforest so animals including jaguar, monkeys, and tapir can cross from one reserve to the other.

 Enjoy large canopy towers from different lodges to gaze over the Amazon.
 These are great spots for seeing different birds flying high over the forest.
 At the highly acclaimed Sacha Lodge, you can enjoy their giant canopy walkway high above the Amazon, which is much loved by tourists and especially by bird watchers.

-The Ecuadorian Amazon Rainforest has some great luxury Amazon tours, such as the excellent & luxurious La Selva Lodge, the community owned Napo Wildlife Center or the Anakonda Luxury Cruise.
-If community owned lodges are your preference, which are the most beneficial to the environment and communities in the rainforest another great option is the highly regarded Sani Lodge.
+The Ecuadorian Amazon Rainforest has some great luxury Amazon tours, such as the excellent & luxurious La Selva Lodge, the community owned Napo Wildlife Center or the Manatee Amazon Cruise.
+The Manatee also has its slightly later sister vessel called the Anakonda Amazon Cruise, which offers the same high standard of comfort and service.

 The Galapagos Islands